 - Climate Change: Weather conditions, natural disasters, and vineyard diseases can affect grape harvests and wine production, impacting supply and prices.

-For example, in 2024, the Liv-ex Fine Wine 100 Index recorded a 9.2% year-to-date decline, underscoring the vulnerability of wine markets to global economic uncertainty.
+Through 2024, the Liv-ex Fine Wine 100 Index recorded a 9.2% year-to-date decline, a clear reminder that wine markets are not entirely sheltered from global economic uncertainty.

 - Management Fees: Usually range between 1–2% annually.